-This assignment followed a (typical?) production layout for a team answering to a client.
 The team consisted of three programmers and designers.
 We went through pitching and documentation phases at the beginning.
 And the actual making of the game towards the end.

 We had five weeks to create this, so excuse any lack of polish or bugs that prevent the game from functioning the way it probably should.
 But hey, at least it has procedural terrain generation!

 Implementing Terrain generation and modifying it for a 2D environment, with help from another team member